breez/doc/src/Adding-a-WebLN-widget-with-LNURL-Auth.md

+# .
+Adding a WebLN widget with LNURL-Auth

 Breez integrates different WebLN widgets to its Apps screen.
 When there's a widget that also needs to authenticate the user using LNURL-Auth, the following process needs to be executed:

 ### Getting the LNURL-Auth URL